Setup Native Development Environment

 - NDK Root, choose the

-- ANT Path (you can skip it if build with Android Studio), you should choose the downloaded and unzipped Apache Ant folder, the path should be set under the bin directory in the ant installation directory.
+- ANT Path, you should choose the downloaded and unzipped Apache Ant folder, the path should be set under the bin directory in the ant installation directory.
 The chosen path should include an executable file named

 Close the window after configuration is completed.